-This program prepares students for careers in interior design or transfer to a four-year institution.
+The Associate in Applied Science degree in Interior Design prepares students for careers in interior design or transfer to a four-year institution.
 The curriculum emphasizes a strong foundation in visual art skills, architecture and space planning.
 Utilizing these foundations, students develop creative projects using a systematic approach to the design processes.

 The coursework for the interior design program includes solving interior design-related problems by developing free-hand and drafting skills, computers skills and oral presentation skills.
 Graduates will be familiar with local and national trade, professional and industry resources.
-Issues in sustainable design are also explored within the studio environment.
+Issues in sustainable and universal design are also explored within the studio environment.